 Due to the availability of VV and HH polarisation measurements, discrimination of water and ice surfaces is generally well possible as was shown for SeaWinds [Ref-4].
-The SeaWinds ice screening algorithm needs to be adapted for OSCAT and in the current OSI SAF product a filter based on NWP Sea Surface Temperature is applied to prevent erratic winds over sea ice surfaces.
+The SeaWinds ice screening algorithm needs to be adapted for OSCAT and in the current OSI SAF product a filter based on NWP Sea Surface Temperature is applied to prevent erratic winds over sea ice surfaces (see section 4.3).